-Scratched His Hand Doing it and Died in Consequence.
+Scratched His Hand Doing it and

+Died in Consequence.

-Scanton, Pa, Dec.
-1.-Philander K, Potter, who was senatched on the hand recently while choloforming a pet dog which he belleved to have hydrophobia.
-It dead after two days' nevere lilness.
+Seranton, Pa., Dec.
+1.-Philander K. Potter, who was scratched on the hand recently while choloforming a pet dog which he believed to have hydrophobia, is dead after two days' severe filmers.
 Nothing was thought of the scratch at the time it was received.
 Potter being more concerned at the death of his pet which he determined to kill painlessly himself instead of trusting it to others.